 Hamamatsu is one of the largest production centers of wind instruments.
 Wind instruments produced in Hamamatsu are very popular among not only Japanese players but also world renowned foreign musicians who are active on the front lines in Europe and America.

-Student can get exclusive privileges such as performing at academy's Premium Concert.
+Student can get exclusive privileges such as performing at academy's Ensamble Concert.

 Wind Instruments Factory Tour